Azure/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

   - `tags` - (Optional) A map of tags to apply to the Azure Bastion.
   - `tunneling_enabled` - (Optional) Should tunneling be enabled for the Azure Bastion?
 Requires `Standard` SKU.
 Default `false`.
   - `zones` - (Optional) A set of availability zones for the Azure Bastion.
+  - `resource_group_name` - (Optional) The name of the resource group where the Azure Bastion should be created.
+If not specified will use the parent resource group of the virtual network.
   - `bastion_public_ip` - (Optional) An object with the following fields:
     - `name` - (Optional) The name of the public IP for the Azure Bastion.
 If not specified will use `pip-bastion-{vnetname}`.
     - `allocation_method` - (Optional) The allocation method for the public IP.
 Possible values are `Static`, `Dynamic`.
 Default `Static`.